solidjs-community/solid-examples/examples/solid-contacts/README.md

 - Smooth page transitions
 - Dark mode

-## Tools

-- `prettier` for code formatting
-- `Tailwind CSS` for styling
-- `typescript` for type check

 > The app was designed with Progressive Enhancement in mind.
-All features are available even when JavaScript is not available.
+All functionalities work even when JavaScript is not available.

 ## Run in Development mode